 The U-M Department of Nuclear Engineering & Radiological Sciences is beginning the fall semester with an exciting new facility addition, that also happens to be—well—an old NERS facility.

-The Michigan Memorial Phoenix Project (MMPP), originally dedicated in 1958, has returned to the NERS department.
+The Michigan Memorial Phoenix Project (MMPP), originally conceived in 1948, has returned to the NERS department.
 The living memorial is a building dedicated to the 585 university alumni, students, faculty, and staff members who gave their lives in World War II.
 It is devoted to the peaceful applications of nuclear science for the welfare of the human race.

 For many decades after its dedication, the MMPP and NERS were closely connected, with NERS chairs and faculty often directing the memorial, including Henry Jacob Gomberg, William Kerr, Ronald F. Fleming, John C. Lee, David Wehe, and Gary Was.
 The memorial shares a wall with the building that once hosted the Ford Nuclear Reactor, which has since been renovated in the Nuclear Engineering Laboratory.

 In 2012, the U-M Energy Institute began running the MMPP until the institute disbanded this spring and the memorial was returned to NERS, with Department Chair Todd Allen taking over as director.

 “The MMPP started as a cross-campus initiative to understand the possibilities of the new technology of atomic energy,” said Allen.
 “At a time when the world is looking to nuclear energy to contribute to decarbonization, and developers are pursuing many new applications for nuclear energy, bringing the Phoenix Project back to NERS is timely and important.”